 Native Forests

-Forests are lands of more than 0.5 hectares, with a tree canopy cover of more than 10 percent, which are not primarily under agricultural or urban land use.
+Forests are lands of more than 0.5 ha, with a tree canopy cover of more than 10%, which are not primarily under agricultural or urban land use.

 Source: